 - Replace/delete existing records – Import CSV allows you to delete and/or replace existing data by importing a different dataset.

-Warning: Import CSV is an experimental feature and should be used with caution.
+Warning: The Import CSV feature should be used with caution.
 Any lost data as a result of a CSV file upload cannot be recovered.

 Add new records